mickeynp/sona/README.rst

 Introduction
 ============

 Sona is a language-aware search tool for Python.
-Instead of searching for string patterns you search for semantic or syntactic constructs using series of assertions about what you want to find.
+Instead of searching for string patterns you tell Sona you want a all function definitions with a name ``name``.
+In other words, Sona uses the syntactic and semantic constructs of your source code to find matches.

 Sona uses a concept called Assertion-Based Search.
 By mixing assertions with simple conditions (like ``==`` and ``!=``) you can tell Sona not only *what* you want (be it functions, classes, variable assignments, and so on) but *which* ones you want.
-A naïve Boolean query language is not sufficient to capture both dimensions.
+A naïve Boolean query language is not sufficient to capture both dimensions easily.

 As great as ``grep`` is, it's a line-based pattern tool; it knows nothing about what it searches and makes no effort to distinguish between comments, strings and code.
 Sona uses static analysis to parse your source code -- no actual code is ever executed -- and can therefore uncover things based on the *structure* of your code: want a list of all functions declared in your source files?
 No problem.